Tiger Woods, Nike end partnership after more than 27 years

+Tiger Woods has gone from “Hello, world,” to saying goodbye to Nike.

-Tiger Woods is no longer a Nike athlete after 27 years, ending a partnership between the swoosh and golf’s biggest star and raising questions about the future of both in the sport.
+Woods ended months of speculation by making it official Monday that the partnership between golf’s biggest star and the powerful Swoosh brand is ending after 27 years, a move that raises questions about the future of both in the sport.

-Woods in a social media post thanked Nike co-founder Phil Knight for his “passion and vision” that brought Nike and the Nike Golf partnership with Woods together.
+Woods in a social media post thanked Nike co-founder Phil Knight for his “passion and vision” that brought them together when he turned pro.

 “Over 27 years ago, I was fortunate to start a partnership with one of the most iconic brands in the world,” Woods wrote.
 “The days since have been filled with so many amazing moments and memories, if I started naming them, I could go on forever.”

-Mark Steinberg, his agent at Excel Sports, confirmed the end of the deal that began in 1996 when Woods turned pro and within eight month had already won four times and shattered records in a watershed Masters victory.
+Mark Steinberg, his agent at Excel Sports, confirmed the end of the deal that began in 1996 when Woods turned pro after winning his third straight U.S. Amateur.

+“I guess, hello world, huh?” a 20-year-old Woods said at the Greater Milwaukee Open.

+Nike launched a “Hello, World” campaign two days later, and Woods lived up to the hype.
+Within eight months, he already had four wins, including the watershed Masters victory that made him the first golfer of Black heritage to win a major.

 “It was time for the next chapter,” Steinberg told The Associated Press.
 “Amazing run.
 Great partnership.”